-Luxembourg has excellent road connections with the rest of Europe’s freight routes, so relocation by truck or van can be a smart move if you’re moving from a nearby European country.
+Luxembourg has excellent road connections with the rest of Europe’s freight routes.
+As a result, relocation by truck or van can be a smart move if you’re moving from nearby.

-You can either drive yourself, hire a ‘man with a van’ or use a specialist international freight transport company; if you choose the latter option you can sometimes benefit from groupage, where several removal companies transport their goods together or you share the truck with somebody else’s belongings, thus cutting the cost.
+You can either drive yourself, hire a ‘man with a van,’ or use a specialist international freight transport company.
+If you choose the latter, you can sometimes benefit from groupage, which is when several removal companies transport their goods together, or you share the truck with somebody else’s belongings.

 Freight transit times

-How to find road freight for international removal
+How to find road freight for international removals

-Shipping containers usually come in sizes of 20 feet (suitable for a three-bedroom house) and 40 feet (suitable for a four to five bedroom house).
+As with other shipping methods, first, you need to assess the amount you need to move.
+Shipping containers usually come in 20 feet (suitable for a three-bedroom house) and 40 feet (for a four-bedroom or five-bedroom home).